-We engage our students in serving the needs community in multiple ways.
+We engage our students in serving the needs of the community in multiple ways.
 Some of these efforts have attracted national attention.
-That OUWB is committed to its community - local and global - should not be a surprise: our most recently admitted class of 75 students compiled more than 70,000 hours of meaningful community engagement before coming to OUWB.
+That OUWB is committed to its community - local and global - should not be a surprise.
+For example, the 75 students in the Class of 2016 compiled more than 70,000 hours of meaningful community engagement before coming to OUWB.

 Robert Folberg, MD